 Each associate and technical degree will require general knowledge area completion, also known as "General Education".
 The goals may include Communication, English, Humanities, Mathematics, Science, and Social Science.
 Be sure to check your intended program's curriculum requirements for GE specifics.

-The Advising Center has developed user-friendly program checklists, which reflect the most current CSI catalog content.
-Each checklist contains your major advisor's contact information, degree requirements, and relevant pre(co)-requisites.
+The Advising Center has developed user-friendly degree completion plans/checklists, which reflect the most current CSI catalog content.
+Each completion plan/checklist contains your focused area advisor and major advisor's contact information, degree requirements, and relevant pre(co)-requisites.

 The Catalog contains official information regarding policies and procedures, admissions, program offerings, degree requirements, course descriptions, student life activities, etc.